siddharthyayavaram/BERT-Based-Idiom-Detection/README.md

 # BERT-based Idiom Identification using Language Translation and Word Cohesion

-This repository is intended to provide a collection of a few of the files related to the paper titled:
+This repository is intended to provide a collection of the files related to the paper titled:

 "BERT-based Idiom Identification using Language Translation and Word Cohesion".

+### About the Project

+In this paper, we propose using a BERT- based model fine-tuned with the custom objectives to improve the accuracy of detecting PIEs in text.
+Our custom loss functions capture two important properties (word cohesion and language translation) to distinguish PIEs from non-PIEs.
+We conducted several experiments on 7 datasets and showed that incorporating custom objectives while training the model leads to substantial gains.

+This paper has been accepted for publication at MWE-UD 2024, to be held in conjunction with LREC-COLING.

+### Built With

+Our code relies on the following resources/libraries:

+- PyTorch
+- Huggingface's Transformer
+- NLTK
+- spacy

 ## src Directory